SheryllGDS/message-patterns/receipt/payment-receipt-sms.md

-# Payment receipt by text message pattern
+# Payment receipt text message pattern

 Personal tax account: We received your payment of ((amount paid)) on ((date and time)).
 Your reference is ((reference)).
 If the amount is wrong, contact us at https://www.gov.uk/personal-tax-refund.